WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 the order they appear in the post.
 Note that this will exclude child blocks of nested inner block controllers.

-Note: It's important to memoize this selector to avoid return a new instance on each call.
-We use the block cache state for each top-level block of the given clientID.
-This way, the selector only refreshes on changes to blocks associated with the given entity, and does not refresh when changes are made to blocks which are part of different inner block controllers.

 _Parameters_

 -   _state_ `Object`: Editor state.